kubernetes/enhancements/keps/sig-scheduling/6080-dra-derived-attributes/README.md

 ###### Are there any tests for feature enablement/disablement?

 Yes.
-Unit tests in `pkg/apis/resource/validation` verify that `derivedAttributes` and non-FQDN `matchAttribute` strings are rejected when the feature gate is disabled.
+Unit tests in `pkg/apis/resource/validation` verify that `derivedAttributes` and non-FQDN `matchAttribute` or `distinctAttribute` strings are rejected when the feature gate is disabled.

 ### Rollout, Upgrade and Rollback Planning